ZachariasLiodakis/DevOps/README.md

   ```

   Be sure you name your ssh-keys id_rsa...
-  Next add each key on the others Vm ssh-keys-file ( auhtorisedkeys, knownhosts etc.)
+  Next add each key on the other Vm's ssh-keys-file ( auhtorisedkeys, knownhosts etc.)

   Step 5: